 - Interviewing Tips (Learning Center, Library or TRIO)

 - Current Job Listings (see Placement below)

-If interested in receiving career assistance, please contact the Director of Learning Center.
+If interested in receiving career assistance, please contact the Director of Academic Center.

 The Placement Office can help you find employment relating to your specific training, abilities, and interests both while a student and after graduation.
 Current full and part-time employment opportunity listings are available via email and at http://bit.ly/nccjobs.
 Please submit your email address and program to firstname.lastname@example.org to be added to the email list.